 MCC is here to help

-McKinsey’s Solve assessment has been making candidates sweat ever since it was initially trialled at the firm’s London office back in 2017 - and things have gotten even more difficult since a new version launched in Spring 2023, adding the Redrock case study and trialling the Ocean Cleanup in 2024.
+McKinsey’s Solve assessment has been making candidates sweat ever since it was initially trialled at the firm’s London office back in 2017 - and things have gotten even more difficult since a new version launched in Summer 2024, adding the Redrock case study and trialling The Sea Wolf (a.k.a Ocean Cleanup) in 2024.

-In Summer 2023, we have seen a new iteration of that Redrock case, as we continue to interview test takers to keep you updated.
+Starting in late 2023, we have seen a new iteration of that Redrock case, as we continue to interview test takers to keep you updated.
 This replaces the case study about optimising wolf pack populations across Redrock Island with one about boosting the overall plant biodiversity on the same island.
+As of 2025, this is the version that is being used.

 Since its initial roll-out, the Solve assessment has definitely been the most idiosyncratic, but also the most advanced, of the screening tests used by the MBB firms.

 This article makes for a great introduction to the Solve assessment.
-However, if you are going to be facing this aptitude test yourself and want full information and advice for preparation, then you should ideally get our full PDF guide:
+However, if you are going to be facing this aptitude test yourself and want full information and advice for preparation, then you should ideally get our preparation package which includes our guide and the actual test simulations:

 What is the McKinsey Solve assessment?